itp-school-2023/itp-school-2023.github.io/participation.md

 *Applications to the summer school are now closed, and notifications will be sent out later in June.
 If you missed the deadline, or have any questions about your application, please contact the organizers!*

+*It is also still possible to register for remote attendance, see further down.*

 ## Preliminary deadlines ##

 * Application opens: May 9, 2023